 For more information about WIC:

-TEFAP is a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.
 Through TEFAP, the USDA purchases USDA foods and makes them available to State Distributing Agencies.
 States provide the food to local agencies that they have selected which in turn distribute the food to local organizations that directly serve the public, such as soup kitchens and food pantries.
 States also provide the food to other types of local organizations, such as community action agencies, which distribute the foods directly to low-income households.
 Each state is responsible for setting its own eligibility requirements.

 For more information about TEFAP, visit:

-Get more information about CSFP
+For more information about CSFP, visit:

 Select your county in order to find your Feeding PA Member Food Bank.